Sydney Packet (1814 ship): Career

-The ship first appeared in Lloyd's Register (LR) in 1815 as Sydney Packet, and in the Register of Shipping (RS), also in 1815, as Sidney Packet.
+The ship first appeared in Lloyd's Register (LR) in 1815, as Sydney Packet, and in the Register of Shipping (RS), also in 1815, as Sidney Packet.
 Both registers gave her master's name as Wilkinson.
 Lloyd's Register gave her owner's name as Birnie & Co., and her trade as London–Port Jackson.
 The Register of Shipping gave her owner's name as Bernie, and her trade as London–Botany Bay.

-On 11 September 1814 September Sidney Packet, Wilkinson, master, sailed from Deal, bound for the Cape of Good Hope.
+On 11 September 1814, September Sidney Packet, Wilkinson, master, sailed from Deal, bound for the Cape of Good Hope.
 She sailed via Saint Helena.
 She visited the Derwent and may have engaged in sealing and whaling.
 She left there on 12 March 1815.
 Sydney Packet, Wilkinson, master, arrived at Port Jackson on 15 March, having come from London with merchandise.
 She left on 8 July, bound for England.
-On 15 December Sidney Packet, Wilkinson, master, was at Gravesend, having come from Port Jackson.
+On 15 December, Sidney Packet, Wilkinson, master, was at Gravesend, having come from Port Jackson.

+On 28 February 1816, Sydney Packet's owners applied to the British East India Company for a licence to sail east of the Cape of Good Hope.
+They received the licence the same day under the provision for whaling ships.

 1st whaling voyage (1816–1818)

 On 21 March 1816, Sydney Packet, Reece, master, sailed from Deal for the South Seas.
-On 12 July 1818 Sydney Packet, Rees, master, was at Gravesend, having returned from the South Seas.
+On 12 July 1818, Sydney Packet, Rees, master, was at Gravesend, having returned from the South Seas.
 She returned with 460 casks of whale oil.

 2nd whaling voyage (1818–1821)

-On 13 October 1818 Sydney Packet, Emmett, master, arrived at Deal from the Thames, bound for the South Seas.
-In August 1820 Sidney Packet "(London Whaler" put into Guayaquil having sustained damage.
+On 13 October 1818, Sydney Packet, Emmett, master, arrived at Deal from the Thames, bound for the South Seas.
+In August 1820, Sidney Packet "(London Whaler" put into Guayaquil having sustained damage.
 An earlier report that she had been spoken with was erroneous.
-Sydney Packet, Hanwell, master, was at Gravesend on 12 May, having returned from Monte Video and the South Seas. returned with 300 casks of whale oil.
+Sydney Packet, Hanwell, master, was at Gravesend on 12 May, having returned from Montevideo and the South Seas. returned with 300 casks of whale oil.
 (On 9 May she had been at Plymouth with Emmett, master.